Shreyasgowda6/Iris_Flower_Classification_/README.md

 # Usage
-Ensure you have the necessary dependencies installed:
+Ensure you have the necessary dependencies installed: pandas

-bash
-Copy code
+numpy
+scikit-learn
+matplotlib
+tensorflow
-pip install pandas numpy scikit-learn matplotlib tensorflow Run the code to load the dataset, perform data exploration, and train the models.
+Run the code to load the dataset, perform data exploration, and train the models.

 Explore the classification results and model performance metrics.